Qlever-LLC/surveystack/README.md

 ## Increment Version

 Run `yarn version` to create a new version.
-Also don't forget to push the new tag `git push origin --tags`
+Also don't forget to push the new tag `git push origin master --tags`